waynodiablo/Oystercard/further_javascript/11_intercept_submit_event.md

 [Back to the Challenge Map](00_challenge_track.md)

 In this challenge, you'll learn how to listen for the event triggered when a user submits an HTML form.
-You'll also learn how to stop the form being submitted, thus avoiding a page refresh that would break your single page app.
+You'll also learn how to stop the form being submitted, thus avoiding a page refresh that would break your frontend, single page app.

 ### Learning objectives covered